Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

 ### T-REx
+1) modified the source code to enable customizable input parameters.
-1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.
+2) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

 ### Net2
+1) modified the source code to enable customizable input parameters.
+2) used RAiSD-AI to provide input for aligning the comparison.

 ## Setup
 ### RAiSD-AI download and compile